stevensouza/automon/docs/automon_class_diagrams.md

     class MonitoringAspect {
         <<abstract>>
+        Abstract aspect for monitoring method
+        executions and exceptions
         +select() void
         +aroundAdvice(ProceedingJoinPoint joinPoint) Object
         +afterThrowingAdvice(JoinPoint joinPoint, Throwable throwable) void
     }

     class UserDefinedAspect {
+        User-defined aspect that extends
+        MonitoringAspect and implements
+        the select() pointcut
         +select() void
     }
 ```

-## The Tracing Aspect Chain and Related Aspects
+## Automon Tracing Aspect and Related Aspects and Inheritance Structure

 Tracing in Automon allows you to capture detailed logs of method calls, parameters, return values, and exceptions.
 It provides insights into the execution flow of your application.
 The tracing functionality is built around a chain of aspects in the `org.automon.aspects.tracing` package.